- What type of stud finder are you looking for?

 - Center finder that detects wood and metal up to 1.5”.

-- This DeWalt stud finder features auto-calibration.
+- This DeWalt stud finder attributes auto-calibration.

 - Highly sensitive to AC wiring.